alurban/mentoring/tidal_distortion/README.md

 * `intro.{tex,pdf}`: The first problem set on Newtonian tidal forces, and some notes on how I solved it.
 * `keplerian_orbit.{tex,pdf}`: The second problem set on stable Keplerian orbits, and some notes on how I solved it.
 * `relativistic_orbit.{tex,pdf}`: The third problem set that introduces a more efficient numerical integration scheme called RK4 (RK for Runge-Kutta, 4 for 4th-order), and starts exploring the astrophysics of relativistic orbits and relativistic collisions.
+* `inspiral.{tex,pdf}`: The fourth problem set that introduces energy decay and relativistic inspiral, and starts to explore Newtonian conditions for hydrostatic equilibrium.
 * `scripts/`: A directory containing Python scripts related to these notes, e.g. a script that computes orbital separation and tidal forces as a function of gravitational wave frequency.
 * `scripts/matplotlibrc`: A local configuration of matplotlib settings, because I am very picky about how my plots look.
 * `Makefile`: Running `make` will produce a PDF rendering of the notes documents referred to above.